-Refer to Note 9, Segment Reporting, to our unaudited consolidated financial statements for additional information on the operating and reportable segments.
+Refer to Note 9, Segment Reporting and Geographic Information, to our unaudited consolidated financial statements for additional information on a discussion of the operating results by segment and reportable segments.

-We currently operate within the following major geographic regions: North America, Asia/Pacific, Europe and Latin America.
+We currently operate within the following major geographic regions: North America, Asia/Pacific, Europe and Latin America area.